tom2433/RegionalLivingInsights/README.md

 An interactive application for comparing regional home values and population densities, visualizing trends, and forecasting future home values to help users make informed decisions about where to live.

+Formatted version of this file available from the [github repository link](https://github.com/tom2433/RegionalLivingInsights).

 # File Locations Summarized

 - Documentation: '/RegionalLivingInsights/README.md'